Youth Opportunity Center

 The YOC also participates in a program which monitors adherence to national standards establishing the highest quality practices and most effective research-based services for youth in placement.
 This program includes Performance-based Standards (PbS) for detention facilities and Community-based Standards (CbS) for residential facilities.
 The purpose of these standards is to help identify, monitor and improve conditions and treatment services for youth placed in these facilities.
 Data is collected twice per year and key indicators of performance are evaluated over time and in comparison to other like programs.

 The Youth Opportunity Center (YOC) is a nationally accredited residential youth-care organization that meets the highest standards within the social services field.
 YOC values accreditation and our ability to leverage evidenced based practices through our treatment modalities.
-Therefore, YOC earned accreditation through the Council on Accreditation (COA) initially in 2005 and was re-accreditation for 2013-2017.
+Therefore, YOC earned accreditation through the Council on Accreditation (COA) initially in 2005 and was re-accredited through May 2026.

 YOC is also accredited by the American Psychological Association and is one of only 31 such accredited sites across the country and provides one of the few youth doctoral program sites in Indiana.
 These accrediting bodies demand the highest standards and best practices of behavioral health services.